Aliens in America: Plot

-High schooler Justin Tolchuck (Dan Byrd) is a sensitive, lanky 16-year-old just trying to fit in at his high school in Medora, Wisconsin.
-He lives with his well-meaning mom Franny (Amy Pietz) who just wants him to be "cool" and fit in, entrepreneur dad Gary (Scott Patterson) who is very laid back, and his newly popular younger sister Claire (Lindsey Shaw), who tries to raise her popularity in school.
-When the school guidance counselor, Mr. Matthews (Christopher B. Duncan) convinces the family to take in an international student, they accept him with the expectation that he will be a good-looking European or Latin American student that will make Justin popular.
-Although initially dismayed when Raja Musharraf (Adhir Kalyan), a 16-year-old Muslim boy from Pakistan turns up instead, they soon warm up to him and although their cultures are different, Justin and Raja form an unlikely friendship that might allow them to get past the social nightmare of high school.
+High schooler Justin Tolchuck is a sensitive 16-year-old just trying to fit in at his high school in Medora, Wisconsin.
+He lives with his well-meaning mom Franny, entrepreneur dad Gary, and younger sister Claire, who is trying to raise her popularity in school.
+When school guidance counselor Mr. Matthews convinces the family to take in an international student, they accept him with the expectation that he will be a good-looking European or Latin American student who will make Justin popular.
+Although initially dismayed when Raja Musharraf, a 16-year-old Muslim boy from Pakistan, turns up, they soon warm up to him.
+Although their cultures are different, Justin and Raja form an unlikely friendship that might allow them to get past the social nightmare of high school.
 Justin especially feels compelled to stick by Raja when he starts to notice the blatant racist and xenophobic attitudes of his classmates and community.